Goldman Sachs Maintains Verisk Analytics (VRSK) Neutral Recommendation

 What is the Fund Sentiment?

-There are 1590 funds or institutions reporting positions in Verisk Analytics.
-This is an increase of 7 owner(s) or 0.44% in the last quarter.
-Average portfolio weight of all funds dedicated to VRSK is 0.32%, a decrease of 4.80%.
-Total shares owned by institutions decreased in the last three months by 1.33% to 171,545K shares.
+There are 1591 funds or institutions reporting positions in Verisk Analytics.
+This is an increase of 12 owner(s) or 0.76% in the last quarter.
+Average portfolio weight of all funds dedicated to VRSK is 0.32%, an increase of 3.39%.
+Total shares owned by institutions decreased in the last three months by 1.15% to 171,554K shares.
 The put/call ratio of VRSK is 0.42, indicating a bullish outlook.

 What are Other Shareholders Doing?